Asad Durrani: Military career

 He joined the Pakistan Army in 1959. and subsequently joined the Pakistan Military Academy In 1960, he was commissioned as Second Lieutenant in the army as a gunner officer.
 As a captain he participated in the Indo-Pakistani war of 1965, where he commanded his company.
 In 1968, he was promoted to major.
 He also took part in the 1971 war against India.

 Durrani has been in key posts, including an instructorship at the officers' academy and later at the Command and Staff College in Quetta, Director General Military Intelligence from 1988 to 1989; Director General of the ISI from 1990 to 1991, Inspector General Training and Evaluation at the General Headquarters and Commandant at the National Defence College.

 Durrani is a graduate from the General Staff Academy, Germany.
 He has also been Pakistan's military attaché to Germany from 1980 to 1984.
 After retiring from the army, he was Pakistan's ambassador to Germany (1994–97) and Saudi Arabia (2000–02).

 Controversies

 In 1994, former Prime Minister Nawaz Sharif accused Durrani and Mirza Aslam Beg of wanting to sell "heroin to pay for the country's covert military operations in early 1991."

 In 2008, Durrani acknowledged "distributing money to the alliance against Benazir Bhutto" in the 1993 Pakistani general election.

+Al-Jazeera interview

 In 2015, Durrani told Mehdi Hasan in an Al Jazeera interview at the Oxford Union that it was “probable” the Pakistani government knew Osama bin Laden’s location and “the idea was that at the right time, his location would be revealed.
 And the right time would have been when you can get the necessary quid pro quo.”